Cutting Tool Safety

 - Do not use cushion grip handles for jobs requiring insulated handles.
 Cushion grips are for comfort primarily and do not protect against electric shock.

-- Do not use cutters which are cracked, broken or loose.
+- Do not use cutters that are cracked, broken or loose.

 - Do not exceed the recommended capacity of a tool.